vispy/vispy-website/index.rst

 Installation
 ------------

-Vispy runs on Python 2.6+ and Python 3.3+ and depends on Numpy and PyOpenGL.
+Vispy runs on Python 2.6 - Python 3.4 and depends on Numpy.

 As Vispy is under heavy development at this time, we highly recommend you to use the `development version on Github <https://github.com/vispy/vispy>`__ (master branch).
 You need to clone the repository and install Vispy with ``python setup.py install``.

 About us